We designed this page with many videos to help you understand as much as possible about the eyes!

 Sometimes.
 Retinal detachment happens when any part of the retina, the eye's light-sensitive tissue, is lifted or pulled from its normal position at the back wall of the eye.
 This can happen directly after a vitreous detachment.

-Ocular Migraines or Eye Migraines
+Ocular Migraines or Eye Migraines.

-What to expect cataract surgery ?
+What to expect during cataract surgery.